The Minkowski content measure for the Liouville quantum gravity metric: Preliminaries

 The equivalence relation \eqref{eqn:quantum-surface-coordinate-change} of a $\gamma$-LQG surface is chosen so that the $\gamma$-LQG measure and metric transform naturally between different embeddings of the same quantum surface.
-Suppose $h$ is a GFF plus a continuous function on an open set $U \subset \C$.
-Let $\phi: \tilde U \to U$ be a fixed conformal transformation. \cite{shef-kpz} established that a.s.
+Suppose $h$ is a GFF plus a continuous function on an open set $U \subset \C$.\footnote{We say that a random distribution $h$ on an open subset $U\subset \C$ is a GFF plus a continuous function if it can be coupled with a random continuous function $f:U\to \C$ such that $h-f$ has the law of a zero-boundary GFF on $U$ (or a whole-plane GFF if $U=\C$).
+Note the definition of the whole-plane GFF plus a continuous function above Theorem~\ref{thm:main-thm}.} Let $\phi: \tilde U \to U$ be a fixed conformal transformation.
+It was established in \cite{shef-kpz} that, almost surely,